Lauri Markkanen: College career

-On 17 October 2015, Markkanen verbally committed to NCAA Division I squad Arizona Wildcats prior to the 2016–17 season.
+On 17 October 2015, Markkanen verbally committed to the NCAA Division I squad Arizona Wildcats prior to the 2016–17 season.
 Lauri signed a letter of intent to Arizona on 11 November.
 ESPN.com reported that the seven-foot Finn was considered "a possible one-and-done candidate for the NBA draft."
 He became the first Wildcats player since Mike Bibby to wear the jersey number 10.
 In January 2017, SB Nation regarded him as "the best shooting 7-footer college basketball has ever seen".
 Within the same month Markkanen was selected as Pac-12 Player of the Week as well as the Oscar Robertson National Player of the Week.
 He has also been named to the pre-season Karl Malone Award Watchlist, Naismith Award Watchlist, Wooden Award Watchlist, Wooden Award Midseason Top 25, Wayman Tisdale Award Midseason watch list, Oscar Robertson Award Midseason watch list, Karl Malone Award Finalist, Naismith Top 30 Finalist.
 Markkanen was among the 15 finalists for the John R. Wooden Award.

 He recorded a career-high 30 points on 12 Jan against rival Arizona State.
 Also recording a career-high 13 rebounds three times against Northern Colorado, Washington State, and Washington.
-His career-high three blocks came against Arizona State in the regular season finale 4 March 2017.
+His career-high three blocks came against Arizona State in the regular season finale on 4 March 2017.

 Markkanen was selected to the third team All-American team by the Associated Press, NBC Sports, USA Today, and the Sporting News on 6 March 2017.
 He was a first team All-Pac-12 selection, as well as first team All-Pac-12 Freshman team and first team All-Pac-12 team in Associated Press.

 At the conclusion of his freshman season, Markkanen announced his intention to forgo his final three years of collegiate eligibility and enter the 2017 NBA draft.